COP3530/edugator-content/graphs/graph-terminology/lesson.md

 ## Traversals

 There are several ways to traverse a graph.
-The two most common methods are Depth-First Search and Breadth-First Search, both introduced in the trees module.
+The two most common methods are Depth First Search and Breadth First Search, both introduced in the trees module.
 The difference between traversing a tree and a graph is that a graph may contain cycles, so it is important to keep track of visited vertices to avoid infinite loops.

-### Depth First Traversal (DFS)
+### Depth First Search (DFS)

-A **Depth First Traversal** (DFS) is a graph traversal algorithm that explores as far as possible along each branch before backtracking.
+A **Depth First Search** (DFS) is a graph traversal algorithm that explores as far as possible along each branch before backtracking.
 The algorithm starts at a vertex and explores as far as possible along each branch before backtracking.
 The algorithm is implemented using a stack or recursion.

 Here is the code for a depth-first traversal of a graph using recursion: